Audiosutras/feed_bot/README.md

 **For Images:**

 `IMAGES_URL` specifies a url to a cloudfront distribution or s3 url where your images are stored and can be fetched.
-The `IMAGES_URL` constant is accessed via the `CommonUtilities` class. `Images_Url` returns an empty string if not set.
+The `IMAGES_URL` constant is accessed via the `CommonUtilities` class. `IMAGES_URL` returns an empty string if not set.

 **For Managing Environment Variables"**